-Correcting the misconceptions that our culture has about how to go about achieving better dental health is vital.
+Correcting the misconceptions that our culture has about how to go about achieving better oral health is vital.

-Let’s examine five ways that nutrition and food might affect dental health.
+Let’s examine five ways that nutrition and diet can affect oral health.

 - have enough fat-soluble vitamins (A, D, E, and K2) in our diet.